 Next, the air curtain was connected to the tubing and then mounted to the inside of the holding tank.
 The muscle of the active ventilation system is the air diffuser/air curtain component.
 3M VHB tape was used to mount the air curtain feet to the tank.
 The tank surface was cleaned with alcohol prior to mounting with the 3M tape.

-air curtain to the inside of the tank with 3M VHB tape.
+The airline tubing connected to the air curtain prior to the mounting of the air curtain to the inside of the tank with 3M VHB tape. |

-The air curtain mounted inside of the holding tank.
+The air curtain mounted inside of the holding tank. |

 The upstream end of the airline tubing exited the holding tank ventilation hose via a 3-way tee and led to the air pump located in the upper head locker.